 We offer you a full itinerary to enjoy Easter in Majorca in all of its splendour and in an original and different way.
-Let’s start our stay with a full breakfast at La Despensa del Barón and a visit to the city, taking our Hotel Boutique Posada Terra Santa as the starting point.
+Let’s start our stay with a visit to the city, taking our Hotel Boutique Posada Terra Santa as the starting point.

 DAY 1.
 MAUNDY THURSDAY IN PALMA DE MALLORCA

 As the epicentre of our visit is the location of the accommodation, let’s wander around the old quarter.
 Allow time when it comes to getting lost in the narrow streets of the Jewish Quarter and its surroundings, in which you will find the courtyards of the mansions and their gardens absolutely charming.

 As cultural options, we recommend a visit to the Seu (Majorca Cathedral), in which works by Gaudí and by Miquel Barceló stand out; and the Almudaina Palace, a medieval building that is known worldwide because of the royal receptions held by the reigning monarchs and which offers visitors an interesting museum and a particular staging, thanks to the regular changing of the guard of the Infantry Regiment.
 Another must is the coquette Sang Chapel, located at the end of the Ramblas, a temple that is home to the revered Crist de la Sang; remember this image, because you will be able to see it on the floats throughout the Majorcan capital on the night of Maundy Thursday.